munia121/munia121/README.md

 -------

 ## 🧐 About
 <p> Hello!
-I'm [Your Name], a passionate software developer with a strong background in web development and a keen interest in open-source projects.
+I'm Munia, a passionate software developer with a strong background in web development and a keen interest in open-source projects.
 I thrive on creating efficient and scalable solutions that make a difference.
 My technology stack involves JavaScript,  , HTML/CSS/, Tailwind, react, mongodb, firebase.
 Besides programming, I have an immense interest in music.</p>

 - 😄 I am a good and regular and diligent student of programming hero
 - 📫 How to reach me: muniyaakter21@gmail.com